Raytown Quality Schools

 Raytown has a small town feel with its welcoming and safe environment, while being located in a predominantly suburban area.
 Those who have attended Raytown Quality Schools or sent their children to the schools remain its best supporters.

-- Nineteen students named as National Merit semifinalists and ten chosen as finalists in the last fourteen years.
+· Nineteen students named as National Merit semifinalists and ten chosen as finalists in the last fifteen years.

-- Superintendent elected President of the Greater KC School Administrators Association
+· Superintendent elected President of the Greater Kansas City School Administrators Association

 ● 10 elementary schools